-- Creating comprehensive intellectual property protection policies and procedures
+Creating comprehensive intellectual property protection policies and

+    procedures

-- Implementing confidentiality and non-disclosure agreements for employees, vendors, and outside contractors
+    - Implementing confidentiality and non-disclosure agreements with

-In the community, Art serves on the Winston-Salem Symphony Youth Orchestras Council and the Brenner Children’s Hospital Advisory Group.
-He is an active member of Augsburg Lutheran Church in Winston-Salem, where he currently serves as president of the congregation.
-Professionally, Art is vice chair of the North Carolina State Bar’s trademark specialty committee of the Board of Legal Specialization and has served for several years on the council of the Intellectual Property Section of the North Carolina Bar Association.
+    employees, vendors, and outside contractors

+    In the community, Art serves on the Winston-Salem Symphony and on the

+    Citizens Advisory Board of public radio station WFDD.
+He is an active

+    member of Augsburg Lutheran Church in Winston-Salem, where he has served

+    as president of the congregation.
+Professionally, Art is chair of the

+    North Carolina State Bar’s trademark specialty committee of the Board of

+    Legal Specialization and has served for several years on the council of

+    the Intellectual Property Section of the North Carolina Bar Association.

-University of North Carolina at Chapel Hill (B.A., with highest honors, 1985), Phi Beta Kappa, Morehead Merit Tuition Scholar
+    University of North Carolina at Chapel Hill (B.A., with highest honors,

+    1985), Phi Beta Kappa, Morehead Merit Tuition Scholar